Golan Heights: Hellenistic and early Roman periods

-The Golan Heights, along with the rest of the region, came under the control of Alexander the Great in 332 BC, following the Battle of Issus.
+The Golan Heights, along with the rest of the region, came under the control of Alexander the Great in 332 BCE, following the Battle of Issus.
 Following Alexander's death, the Golan came under the domination of the Macedonian general Seleucus and remained part of the Seleucid Empire for most of the next two centuries.
-In the middle of the 2nd century BC, Itureans moved into the Golan, occupying over one hundred locations in the region.
+In the middle of the 2nd century BCE, Itureans moved into the Golan, occupying more than one hundred locations in the region.
 Iturean stones and pottery have been found in the area.
 Itureans also built several temples, one of them in function up until the Islamic conquest.

-Around 83–81 BC, the Golan was captured by the Hasmonean king and high priest Alexander Jannaeus, annexing the area to the Hasmonean kingdom of Judaea.
+Around 83–81 BCE, the Golan was captured by the Hasmonean king and high priest Alexander Jannaeus, annexing the area to the Hasmonean kingdom of Judaea.
 Following this conquest, the Hasmoneans encouraged Jewish migrants from Judea to settle in the Golan.
-Most scholars agree that this settlement began after the Hasmonean conquest, though it might have started earlier, probably in the mid-2nd century BC.
+Most scholars agree that this settlement began after the Hasmonean conquest, though it might have started earlier, probably in the mid-2nd century BCE.
 Over the next century, Jewish settlement in the Golan and nearby regions became widespread, reaching north to Damascus and east to Naveh.

 Ruins of the ancient Jewish city of Gamla, home to one of the earliest known synagogues.
-The city was besieged destroyed by the Romans in 71 CE, during the First Jewish–Roman War.
+The city was besieged and destroyed by the Romans in 71 CE, during the First Jewish–Roman War.

-When Herod the Great ascended to power in Judaea during the latter half of the first century BC, the region as far as Trachonitis, Batanea and Auranitis was put under his control by Augustus Caesar.
-Following the death of Herod the Great in 4 BC, Augustus Caesar adjudicated that the Golan fell within the Tetrarchy of Herod's son, Herod Philip I. The capital of Jewish Galaunitis, Gamla, was a prominent city and major stronghold.
-It housed one of the earliest known synagogues, believed to have been constructed in the late 1st century BC, when the Temple in Jerusalem was still standing.
+When Herod the Great ascended to power in Judaea during the latter half of the first century BCE, the region as far as Trachonitis, Batanea and Auranitis was put under his control by Augustus Caesar.
+Following Herod's death in 4 BCE, Augustus Caesar adjudicated that the Golan fell within the Tetrarchy of Herod's son, Herod Philip I. The capital of Jewish Galaunitis, Gamla, was a prominent city and major stronghold.
+It housed one of the earliest known synagogues, believed to have been constructed in the late 1st century BC, while the Temple in Jerusalem was still standing.

-After Philip's death in 34 AD, the Romans absorbed the Golan into the province of Syria, but Caligula restored the territory to Herod's grandson Agrippa in 37.
-Following Agrippa's death in 44, the Romans again annexed the Golan to Syria, promptly to return it again when Claudius traded the Golan to Agrippa II, the son of Agrippa I, in 51 as part of a land swap.
+After Philip's death in 34 CE, the Romans absorbed the Golan into the province of Syria, but Caligula restored the territory to Herod's grandson Agrippa in 37.
+Following Agrippa's death in 44, the Romans again annexed the Golan to Syria, promptly to return it again when Claudius granted control of the Golan to Agrippa II, the son of Agrippa I, in 53.